PeterPawn/YourFritz/decode_passwords/README.md

 will try as hard as possible to decrypt it.

-The simplest input contains only one such secret value, but you may let point stdin of the script to a whole file like /var/flash/ar7.cfg too.
+The simplest input contains only one such secret value, but you may let point stdin of the script to a whole file like `/var/flash/ar7.cfg` too.

 If it's impossible to decode an encrypted value, it will remain unchanged.

-The converted input (substitution between encrypted and decrypted data is done using the 'sed' command) will be written to stdout.
+The converted input (substitution between encrypted and decrypted data is done using the `sed` command) will be written to stdout.

 To prevent unexpected behaviour (waiting for input because of an omitted redirection) the script will refuse to work, if its standard input is attached to a terminal